Question: What is Desktop Publishing?

 - designing books and booklets

-- converting print communications to formats including Web and smartdevices such as tablets and phones
+- converting print communications to formats for the Web and smartdevices such as tablets and phones

 - creating resumes and business forms (including invoices, inventory sheets, memos, and labels)